ChickenStrips0572/Better-Prompts/README.md

 ```bash
 :Add("PromptName" , "Module Script")
 ```
-Adds a promt to be listened for by the system
+Adds a prompt to be listened for by the system

 ### Removing Prompts
 ```bash